There are numerous beautiful forests in the world, and collectively they cover about one-third of Earth’s total acreage.

 Countries located within its vast basin include Angola, Burundi, Cameroon, Central African Republic, Democratic Republic of the Congo, Republic of the Congo, Rwanda, South Sudan, Tanzania, and Zambia.

-Widely considered to be the planet’s “second lung” (along with the Amazon), the Congo holds around 8% of the world’s forest-based carbon.
-The basin contains many different ecosystems, including several forest savannas, a coastal forest, three large lowland forests, and a swamp forest.
+Widely considered to be the planet’s “second lung” (along with the Amazon), the Congo’s forest holds around 8% of the world’s forest-based carbon.
+The basin contains many different ecosystems, including several savanna forests, a coastal forest, three large lowland forests, and a swamp forest.

 The Congo Basin Forest is home to thousands of unique species of plants and animals.
 The diverse array of wildlife species– including Elephants, Chimpanzees, Gorillas, Rhinos, and countless others– are beloved around the world, but increasingly endangered.
 There are also over 2000 species of orchids that are endemic to the basin.